Who is Choose Energy?

 I signed up for a plan several weeks ago and haven’t heard anything.
 What’s going on?

-If you signed up online with Choose Energy, you should have received an email confirming the switch.
-If you didn’t receive that email, you should be sure to check your spam folder, as the confirmation email may have been sent there.
+If you sign up online with Choose Energy, you should receive an email confirming the switch.
+If you didn’t receive that email, be sure to check your spam folder, as the confirmation email may have been sent there.
 If you can’t find the email in your spam folder, contact customer service to have it re-sent.

 Where can I find the rates, length, and other details of the plan I signed up for?

-You can find all of the information about your plan including the rates, term length, and other details in the confirmation email you received after switching suppliers.
-If you can’t locate your confirmation email, check your spam folder, as it may have been sent there.
+You can find all the information about your plan, including the rates, term length, and other details in the confirmation email you received after switching suppliers.
+If you can’t locate your confirmation email, check your spam folder, as it may have landed there.